The basis of genre in the positioning of narrative inequity

 Authors have the ability to sway opinions, to shift the attitudes of an Audience simply by the juxtaposition of perspective and problem.
 By providing them something not-so familiar, the knowledgeable writer engages their senses of delight and surprise.
 Tack on a meaningful argument, something important you want to say with your words, and the Audience will assume that message with ease and wonderment.

-This consistent focus on what is lacking within the Main Character of these films occurs because of the location of the Main Character and Overall Story Throughlines.
+This consistent focus on what is lacking within the Main Character of these films occurs because of the location of the Main Character and Objective Story Throughlines.
 When they are in this vertical alignment (with the OS in Physics and the MC in Mind), the Main Character will feel as if they have a "hole in their heart."

 Dramatica refers to this important structural concept as the Main Character Growth and gives two choices: Stop or Start.